laamaa/m8c/README.md

 Many thanks to:

+Trash80 for the great M8 hardware and the original font (stealth57.ttf) that was converted to a bitmap for use in the progam.

 driedfruit for a wonderful little routine to blit inline bitmap fonts, https://github.com/driedfruit/SDL_inprint/

 marcinbor85 for the slip handling routine, https://github.com/marcinbor85/slip